dshadoff/PCE_xlate_BazarudeGozaru/tools/README.md

 - xlate_file is the cross-reference file for which ASCII character to use for each palette value

+# patch - a utility to patch locations in a file to a list of values

+Sometimes you need to alter small numbers of bytes to reflect new values, like in a reference map for example You could set them by hand in a hex editor, but it's difficult to record for later communication and adjustment.

+## Syntax:
+patch <ROM file> <offset> <byte1> [<byte2> [<byte3> [... <byte16>] ] ]

+Where:
+- offset can be in decimal or hex (prefix with '0x' for hexadecimal)
+- every byte can be in decimal or hex (prefix with '0x' for hexadecimal) - up to 16 bytes can be set in this way

-NOTE: A Windows command-line executable has been included here, but may be withdrawn at a later time.
+NOTE: Windows command-line executables have been included here, but may be withdrawn at a later time.